Explore Europe’s history and culture from a global perspective

 After graduating from the Master’s programme in Cultural History of Modern Europe, you will:

-- Have the skills and knowledge to analyse and understand processes of identity formation in their cultural-historical context.
+Have the skills and knowledge to analyse and understand culture and cultural history.

-- Be equipped with the tools to analyse the relationship between material facts and cultural constructs, between historical sources and folk tales, and between history, memories, and heritage.
+Be equipped with the tools to analyse the relationship between history, memory, and heritage.

 Be prepared for careers that require an ability to process and synthesise knowledge fast, and that demand good analytic and communication skills.

 In your programme, you will have the opportunity to actively work on your career development.